The prospect of going back to Gili Trawangan filled me with a mix of excitement and trepidation.

 Who put these new fancy boutique shops here?
 Why is there now a pretentious restaurant named EGOISTE (ugh!) on ‘my’ island.
 Where is everything I know and love?
 What is this eerie mirror version of what I remember so fondly?

 Just seeing my little scribble made things suddenly click for me.
 The 2013 version of Gili Trawangan — one I had surely glorified and mythologized at this point — and the 2015 Gili Trawangan now both came into focus.
 Honestly, not that much had changed.
+It was, after all, only three years later.
 Soon I found the little book store again where I had bought so many books before.
 The same man selling corn on a cob on the street was still there.
 Some new resorts and fancy new restaurants may have sprung up around the place, but I now realised that many of the little details still checked out.
 Hearing the prayers coming from the mosque gave me a little jolt of nostalgia.

 While I went through several more cycles of “I hate it” and “I love it” that afternoon, eventually my emotions stopped oscillating and landed somewhere in the middle.
 The place has changed, and I have changed, but everything is fine.
 The initial disorientation went away, and I felt good about being here again.